netdata/netdata/packaging/installer/methods/synology.md

 Chroot package is not suitable for DSM versions greater than version 5 and may corrupt system libraries and render the NAS unable to boot.

-The good news is that the [64-bit static installer](kickstart-64.md) works fine if your NAS is one that uses the amd64 architecture.
+The good news is that our [one-line installation script](kickstart.md) works fine if your NAS is one that uses the amd64 architecture.
 It will install the content into `/opt/netdata`, making future removal safe and simple.

 ## Run as netdata user